Pineapple Conure – Species Profile

 Most people worry that training their pineapple conure is hard and are not as convinced to get the bird even with the information from the tidbits above.
 Even so, these pet birds are quite easy to train when young.

 Generally, mature birds will not respond well to instructions.
 Use the step-up learning technique with your young bird.
-In the technique, start with simple things then slowly scale to seemingly complex things when teaching your bird.
+In the technique, start with simple things and then slowly scale to seemingly complex things when teaching your bird.

 This is among the most effective methods of training pet pineapple conures to grasp different things.
 During training, remember to clip your conure’s wings to prevent accidents.
 You can later let the wings grow free once the bird has learned its limits and you have bonded well with it.

 With all the information you have gleaned from this article, you are now hopefully better prepared to get a pet pineapple conure.
 There are several pet stores that now stock conures.
 As such, getting one will not be a hassle.